Last Updated on October 9, 2022

 The Best Beach in Caye Caulker

 Caye Caulker is mainly a limestone island and therefore it does lack beaches.
 There are places to access the water but not really anywhere to lay out a towel unless the sea wall is soft enough for you.
-Koko King on the north part of the island and has a good sized beach complete with sun loungers and hammocks, if you’re after a beach, this is where you should head.
+Northside Beach Club on the north part of the island and has a good sized beach complete with sun loungers and hammocks, if you’re after a beach, this is where you should head.
 A free shuttle leaves the south island every 30 minutes (but you are expected to buy at least one drink).

 Rooftop yoga was one of my favourite things to do in Caye Caulker!
 Classes at Namastle Cafe & Yoga take place at 9am Monday to Saturday and is pay by donation, the idea being to make yoga accessible to all people.

 Jessie is a great instructor!
 Just like the ‘hammock jetties’, there’s a nice breeze on the rooftop!
 The class had both a mixture of male and females, young and old and people of different levels.
 Mats are also included!
 Since my visit, they have also opened up the cafe, serving drinks and healthy breakfast and lunch options!

 Enjoy Caye Caulkers Colourfulness and Cute Street Signs